Richard Goldschmidt

-Richard Benedict Goldschmidt (April 12, 1878 – April 24, 1958) was a German geneticist.
+Richard Benedict Goldschmidt (April 12, 1878, Frankfurt, Germany – April 24, 1958, Berkeley, CA, US) was a German geneticist.
 He is considered the first to attempt to integrate genetics, development, and evolution.
 He pioneered understanding of reaction norms, genetic assimilation, dynamical genetics, sex determination, and heterochrony.
 Controversially, Goldschmidt advanced a model of macroevolution through macromutations popularly known as the "Hopeful Monster" hypothesis.

 Goldschmidt also described the nervous system of the nematode, a piece of work that influenced Sydney Brenner to study the "wiring diagram" of Caenorhabditis elegans, winning Brenner and his colleagues the Nobel Prize in 2002.

 Childhood and education

-Goldschmidt was born in Frankfurt-am-Main, Germany to upper-middle class parents of Ashkenazi Jewish heritage.
-He had a classical education and entered the University of Heidelberg in 1896, where he became interested in natural history.
-From 1899 Goldschmidt studied anatomy and zoology at the University of Heidelberg with Otto Bütschli and Carl Gegenbaur.
+Goldschmidt was born in Frankfurt, Germany to upper-middle class parents of Ashkenazi Jewish heritage.
+He had a classical education and entered Heidelberg University in 1896, where he became interested in natural history.
+From 1899, Goldschmidt studied anatomy and zoology at Heidelberg University with Otto Bütschli and Carl Gegenbaur.
 He received his Ph.D. under Bütschli in 1902, studying development of the trematode Polystomum.